-Initial order: To place your first order for a prescription through mail order, follow these steps:
+Initial order: To place your first order for a prescription through mail order, follow these steps: Complete the Mail Order Form.

-- Download or print the Initial Mail Order Packet. - Complete the Medco by Mail Form, and include the health and allergy questionnaire found in your initial packet from Medco.
-(The questionnaire will not be necessary on refills or future orders unless your health changes significantly.) - Include the original written prescription signed by your physician. - Indicate your method of payment on the form. - Major credit or debit card, - Personal check or money order, or - Medco will bill you when your medications are delivered (up to \$100). - If paying by check or money order, enclose your payment with the order.
+Complete the Health, Allergy, and Medical Questionnaire (found on the Express Scripts website).
+The questionnaire will not be necessary on refills or future orders unless your health changes significantly.

+Include the original written prescription signed by your physician.

+Indicate your method of payment on the form.

+- A major credit or debit card, or - Personal check or money order.

+ESI Mail Order will bill you when your medications are delivered (up to \$100).
+If paying by check or money order, enclose your payment with the order.
 Do not send cash.
-For pricing information, access the Medco website or call Medco (see "Contact Information" in the Reference Information section). - Mail your order to the address on the Medco by Mail Form. - Generally, your order is shipped within three working days of receipt.
+For pricing information, access the Express Scripts website or call Express Scripts (see "Contact Information" in the Reference Information section).

+Mail your order to the address on the Mail Order Form.

+Generally, your order is shipped within three working days of receipt.
 All orders are sent by UPS or first class mail.
-UPS delivers to rural route boxes, but not to P.O.
+UPS delivers to rural route boxes but not to P.O.
 Boxes.
 If you have only a P.O.
 Box address, your order is sent by first class mail.

-Internet Refill Option

-You have online access to Medco 24-hours a day, seven days a week.
-At the Medco website, you can order prescription drug refills, check on the status of your order, request additional forms and envelopes, or locate a network pharmacy near you.
+You have online access to ESI Mail Order 24-hours a day, seven days a week.
+At the Express Scripts website, you can order prescription drug refills, check on the status of your order, request additional forms and envelopes, or locate a network pharmacy near you.

-To refill a prescription online, log on to the Medco website.
+To refill a prescription online, log on to the Express Scripts website.
 Your prescriptions available for refill will be displayed.
 Allow up to 14 days for delivery of your prescription.